epfl-ada/ada-2022-project-radar/README.md

 - 16.12.22: Steps 7, 8, 9
 - 23.12.22: **Deadline Milestone 3**

-## Organization within the team:
+## Organization within the team

 - Leandre: Steps 1, 3, 7, 8
 - Maxime: Steps 2, 4, 6, 9
 - Pascal: Steps 4, 5, 8, 9
 - Thibaud: Steps 3, 5, 6, 9

 ## Instructions to run the notebook

 To run the notebook locally, be sure to add the file 'ratings.txt.gz' of the BeerAdvocate website in the data folder of the root repository.
 The file can be found on the [2022 ADA datasets webpage](https://go.epfl.ch/ada22_datasets).